poppinss/string/README.md

 ### sentenceCase

-Convert a value to a sentence.
+Convert value to a sentence.

 ```ts
 import string from '@poppinss/string'